 CAPACITY “OWNER” INTERFACE

-This is the application that the Capacity Owners (traders) will use to mange their products.
+This is the application that the Capacity Owners (traders) will use to manage their products.
 It will be an Internet application accessed through a unique url.

 Trader Log On

 The trader will log on to the application through a new url.
-If it is his first time, he/she will need to register.
+If it is the first time, he/she will need to register.
 (Need to define if registration is online or offline).
-Capacity Owners will require a unique Id and Password.
+Capacity Owners will require a unique Id and Password for this application.

 Homepage

-At the Capacity Owner Homepage the owner will have a list of all his/hers capacity products (Valid or Persisted).
+At the Capacity Owner Homepage the owners will have a list of all their capacity products (Valid or Persisted).
+The system should remember the last managed products for each user ID.

+Expired Products will not show on the screen.

+By selecting a product and clicking on “delete” the user will be able to delete products from the list.

-The Homepage will also have a button to go to the Product Control Interface (For more detail go to 6.0)
+The Homepage will also have a button to go to the Product Control Interface (For more detail go to 6.0).

 The users will be able to select which products they want to manage.
-This will be done by filtering or by checking each product.
+This will be done by selecting each or all the products.

 After selecting the products, the user will click on the “Manage Products” button to go to the “Capacity Transaction Screen”.